Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Many of us want to hold stricter boundaries, both with ourselves and with others.
 This could include saying "no" to certain commitments, asserting ourselves when we're treated poorly or are uncomfortable with the direction of a conversation or project, or protecting our time for our highest priorities.
 However, even when we desire to hold a boundary, sometimes we find it difficult to follow through.

 Why are boundaries so hard to hold despite our best intentions?
-I've created this roadmap to help you:
+This Boundary Empowerment Roadmap & Saboteur Self-Assessment will help you:

 -